Section 4 of the IPC Membership Contract

-All records of Cooperatives and Businesses must be accessible to all full participants and should be published somewhere for participants to easily access.
+All records of Cooperatives and Businesses must be accessible to all Participants and should be published somewhere for participants to easily access.

 Production Elements can be decided on and pushed through by the community voting process or can sprout organically by an individual member.
 The former is simply done by initiating an issue through the democratic process concerning a new production element (Project, Cooperative, Business).
 Then the village can deliberate on it and vote it in or refuse it.
 Refusal could be for the simple fact that we may not have the extra hands, time to take it on, resources or funds.
 The other way could be that someone, out of their own personal initiative, creates something that can then become a production element onto itself.
 This could then be talked about after the fact and made official through the democratic model or at a Monthly Meeting.
-The benefit to make it official is that the hours worked can be counted toward the Shared Work Load hours and thus someones personal initiative could be counted on an economic front. (economic here does not mean money oriented but rather creating a good or service or filling a need, which may generate money but not necessarily, but can be counted toward their Shawalo).
-The IPC will accept a grace period of 2 months from such personal initiative to offset Shawalo hours if the project, cooperative or business is accepted officially as a Tribal affair.
+The benefit to make it official is that the hours worked can be counted toward the Shared Work Hours and thus someones personal initiative could be counted on an economic front from the point it is recognized.
+'Economic' here does not mean money oriented but rather creating a good or service or filling a need, which may generate money but not necessarily, but can be counted toward a participants Shawoho.
+The IPC will accept a grace period of 2 months from such personal initiative to offset Shawoho hours if the project, cooperative or business is adopted officially as a Tribal affair.

 In the case of Businesses, if there is more than one person who is qualified or who would like to manage the enterprise, a manager or joint managers (depending on the size of the production element) may be elected by the community as needed.
 Managers can change with time, either resigning or called to resign through the democratic model.